 Companies that offer coverage for Volvos

-How a vehicle from Volvo affects the cost of insurance
+How a Volvo affects the cost of insurance

 Insurance companies look at several car-related factors when determining the cost of insurance, including the car’s safety ratings, its likelihood of being stolen, and replacement costs and overall damage susceptibility.

 A Volvo’s great safety ratings help to bring down the cost of insuring one.
 But you can expect to pay more if you own one of the higher-end Volvos.